maratumba/covid-test-sensitivity/README.md

 # covid-test-sensitivity

-A static app for listing/searching COVID tests and their sensitivities.
-Based on the preprint of the [research article]() by Scheiblauer et al. 2021.
+Listing/searching COVID tests and their sensitivities.
+Based on the preprint of the [research article](https://doi.org/10.1101/2021.05.11.21257016) by Scheiblauer et al. 2021.
+Please note that this has not been peer reviewed and should not be used to guide clinical practice.

 ## Build Setup